Parents of college kids won't stop having 'the talk' about Covid-19 protocol

 "Many parents are coming right out and saying 'I'm not paying for you to go to college and be reckless and cause our family this expense,'" Harrington said.

 Megan Lavery, a middle school teacher in Lake Forest, Illinois, made sure to sit down and discuss finances with her daughter before she left home for her first year at Purdue University in West Lafayette, Indiana.
-Purdue University reported 977 positive Covid-19 test results among students and employees as of Tuesday
+Purdue University reported